codepath/android_guides/Floating-Action-Buttons.md

       }
    ```

    **Note** The [official Google docs](http://developer.android.com/tools/support-library/features.html#design) suggest that the Gradle line is `support-design`, but it   appears to be a typo.
-A ticket is filed at https://code.google.com/p/android/issues/detail?id=175066.
+A ticket is filed [here](https://code.google.com/p/android/issues/detail?id=175066).

 3. You should now be able to add the `android.support.design.widget.FloatingActionButton`.
 The `src` attribute references the icon that should be used for the floating action.